harrisonritz/osl-ephys/doc/source/install.rst

     git pull

-within the :code:`osl` or :code:`osl-dynamics` directory.
+within the :code:`osl-ephys` or :code:`osl-dynamics` directory.

 Getting help
 ------------

-If you run into problems while installing OSL, please open an issue on the `GitHub repository <https://github.com/OHBA-analysis/osl/issues>`_.
+If you run into problems while installing OSL, please open an issue on the `GitHub repository <https://github.com/OHBA-analysis/osl-ephys/issues>`_.